AuF22/OBU_Telegram/README.md

 ---
 ![User panel](image/userPanel.jpg)

-This is how the button bar looks like for a regular user.
+It is what the button bar looks like for a user.

 ---
 - ### __Admin Panel__